 A brief legal overview of the situation regarding the regulation, pricing and reimbursement of pharmaceuticals in Brazil.
-Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for USD 99, here.
+Prepared in association with Trench, Rossi e Watanabe one of Brazil’s most prestigious law firms, this is an extract from The Pharma Legal Handbook: Brazil, which can be purchased for GBP 99, here.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

 In Brazil, the authorities are the National Health Surveillance Agency (“ANVISA”), which is a federal entity linked to the Ministry of Health, and local health authorities in states and municipalities.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

 The main Statutes are the Federal Law 6,360/1976 and the Federal Decree No. 8,077/2013, which provide for the surveillance of drugs, medical devices and related products, and others are subject.

 Federal Law No. 6,437/1977 is an important law; it sets forth the violations to federal health legislation, establishes their respective penalties, and makes other provisions.

 Also, Federal Law No. 10,742/2003 created the Drugs Market Regulation Chamber (CMED) in order to regulate the prices of the drugs commercialized in the country.

 Also, there are many regulations issued by ANVISA related to the products it inspects.
 See the list with the most important regulations below.